dexie/dexie-website/cloud/docs/db.cloud.configure().md

 ### Example: Integrate Custom Authentication

 Dexie Cloud comes with zero-config email OTP authentication but if you need to replace that with any custom authentication, you can follow this guide.
-By defining the `fetchToken` configuration parameter, you opt-out from zero-config authentication and control the the authentication flow yourself instead.
-The `fetchToken` callback needs to return a promise containing the Dexie Cloud token.
+By defining the `fetchTokens` configuration parameter, you opt-out from zero-config authentication and control the the authentication flow yourself instead.
+The `fetchTokens` callback needs to return a promise containing the Dexie Cloud token.
 That token can be retrieved over server-to-server requests towards Dexie Cloud so you will need a server endpoint to do it.
 You can either integrate with your existing web server or create a new server endpoint using an authentication framework of your choice, such as Node.js and Passportjs.
-You need to extend the existing server to respond to a new URL (let's use `/dexie-cloud-token`).
+You need to extend the existing server to respond to a new URL (You can name the route what you want but in our example, we'll use `/dexie-cloud-tokens`).
 This new URL endpoint shall request tokens from Dexie Cloud via server-to-server communication using the logged in user and return the Dexie Cloud tokens to its client.
-The client of your new endpoint will be dexie-cloud client (requested from your `fetchToken` callback).
+The client of your new endpoint will be the browser where your dexie based app resides, and it will request server in the callback you configured in the `fetchTokens` option.

 **Node.js server endpoint**